• Skip to primary navigation

 Instructions

-1. Combine all the ingredients for the potato filling and mash together till combined.
-At this stage you can also add chickpeas if you wish.
+• Combine all the ingredients for the Potato and Chickpea Filling and mash together with your hands till combined.

-3. Blend all the inhredients for the Coriander and Mint Water.
-Decant into a bowl.
+• Blend all the ingredients for the Coriander and Mint Water.
+Set aside.

 Assemble